 Specifies that BGP4 routes are to be reflected between the peers specified for route reflector clients.
 This command is effective by default.
 Specify the command prefixed by no if you do not want the BGP routes reflected between the route reflector clients.

-If settings are performed in config-router mode, the settings are applied to BGP4 routes.
+If settings are performed in config-router mode, the settings are applied to BGP4 routes on the global network.